5 Reasons to Bring the Olympic Games Back to Their Source

 Greece is a Country in Dire Need of a Boost

-We all know about the Greek crisis, but Katakolon is even more need of a kick start than the mainland.
+We all know that Greece is one of the economic laggarads of the European Union, and Katakolon is even more need of a kick start than the mainland.
 The sleepy souvenir shops only open when ships come in.

 Saskia, our tour guide, explained that aside from tourism, the island depends on farming and fishing.
 The local produce consists mainly of watermelons and sweet potatoes.

 Of course, there are olives, but the production is so limited that most of the olives grown here are used locally.
-There was hope for setting up a plant to process olive oil for fuel, but the slide in oil prices has put that on the back burner.
+There was hope for setting up a plant to process olive oil for fuel, but that has remained on the back burner.

 Could it Work?

-There isn’t a lot of spare cash available for making a bid under the economic austerity Greece is facing today.
-But an international joint effort to make this Olympic Land into a major tourist attraction could be preferable to a Greek default or bailout.
+There isn’t a lot of spare cash available in Greece today for making a bid , especially since cost over-runs left a lasting deficit from the Athens games in 2004.
+But an international joint effort to make this Olympic Land into a major tourist attraction and boost the Greek economy in the long run..

-It is true that the Olympics in Athens in 2004 didn’t exactly bring the boom that boosters promised.
-But a dedicated Olympic home site that puts practicality ahead of the big piles of cash involved in moving the show around every four years is worth considering.
+It is true that the Olympics in Athens in 2004 didn’t exactly create the economic boom that boosters promised thcn but it did make tourist zones more attractive and stimulated tourism .
+So, a dedicated Olympic home site that puts practicality ahead of the big piles of cash involved in moving the show around every four years is worth considering.

 Wallace Immen is Executive Editor of The Cruisington Times, the Best in Cruising, Travel, Food and Fun.
 He's sailed on all of the world's seas to ports in over 100 countries and travelled on every continent.